Feminism: Black and postcolonial ideologies

 Sara Ahmed argues that Black and postcolonial feminisms pose a challenge "to some of the organizing premises of Western feminist thought".
 During much of its history, feminist movements and theoretical developments were led predominantly by middle-class white women from Western Europe and North America.
 However, women of other races have proposed alternative feminisms.
 This trend accelerated in the 1960s with the civil rights movement in the United States and the end of Western European colonialism in Africa, the Caribbean, parts of Latin America, and Southeast Asia.
-Since that time, women in developing nations and former colonies and who are of colour or various ethnicities or living in poverty have proposed additional feminisms.
+Since that time, women in developing nations and former colonies and who are of color or various ethnicities or living in poverty have proposed additional feminisms.
 Womanism emerged after early feminist movements were largely white and middle-class.
 Postcolonial feminists argue that colonial oppression and Western feminism marginalized postcolonial women but did not turn them passive or voiceless.
 Third-world feminism and indigenous feminism are closely related to postcolonial feminism.
 These ideas also correspond with ideas in African feminism, motherism, Stiwanism, negofeminism, femalism, transnational feminism, and Africana womanism.